PenguinClass/penguinclass.org/pages/penguin/suppliers.md

 This page lists current and historical suppliers for Penguin Class dinghies, parts, and equipment.

+**Note:** Listings here are unpaid and not an endorsement of quality or suitability.

 ## Current Suppliers by Category

 ### Foils